vitodb/containers/README.md

 # GlideinWMS containers
-Containers for the deployment of Glidein Wload Management Service services.
+Containers for the deployment of Glidein Workload Management Service services.
 See https://github.com/glideinWMS/glideinwms for more info about GlideinWMS.